Anatoliy Trubin

-Anatoliy Volodymyrovych Trubin (Анато́лій Володи́мирович Тру́бін; born 1 August 2001) is a Ukrainian professional footballer who plays as a goalkeeper for Primeira Liga club Benfica and the Ukraine national team.
+Anatoliy Volodymyrovych Trubin (Ukrainian: Анато́лій Володи́мирович Тру́бін; born 1 August 2001) is a Ukrainian professional footballer who plays as a goalkeeper for Primeira Liga club Benfica and the Ukraine national team.

-After coming through Shakhtar Donetsk's youth academy, he was promoted to the first team five years later.
-He broke into the starting line-up in 2020, aged 17, helping Shakhtar win three Ukrainian Premier League and a Ukrainian Cup, before moving to Benfica in 2023.
+A product of the Shakhtar Donetsk academy, Trubin made his senior debut in 2019 and established himself as first-choice goalkeeper during the 2020–21 season, featuring prominently in the UEFA Champions League and domestic competitions.
+He won multiple Ukrainian Premier League titles with Shakhtar before transferring to Benfica in 2023.
+In Portugal, he became the club’s starting goalkeeper and gained continental attention after scoring a stoppage-time goal in the UEFA Champions League in January 2026.

-After representing Ukraine at various youth levels, Trubin was called up to the full international side for the first time in March 2021, and played at UEFA Euro 2020 and Euro 2024.
+At international level, Trubin has represented Ukraine from under-16 through senior level and was included in the squads for UEFA Euro 2020 and UEFA Euro 2024.

 Club career

 Shakhtar Donetsk

-Born in Donetsk, Trubin began his youth career at Azovstal-2 Mariupol, and joined the academy of Shakhtar Donetsk in 2014.
-In February 2019, he began training with the first team, being included in Shakhtar main team squad for a UEFA Europa League match against Eintracht Frankfurt.
-He made his professional debut on 26 May, keeping a clean sheet in a 4–0 league win against Mariupol.
+Born in Donetsk, Trubin began his youth career with Azovstal-2 Mariupol before joining the academy of Shakhtar Donetsk in 2014.
+In February 2019, he started training with the first team and was included in the matchday squad for a UEFA Europa League fixture against Eintracht Frankfurt.
+He made his professional debut on 26 May 2019, keeping a clean sheet in a 4–0 Ukrainian Premier League win over Mariupol.